 Choose a hosting provider

 These hosting providers offer access to all Apple Podcasts tags and documentation on how to use them.
-After you make a selection, you’ll create an account with your new host and import your RSS feed.
+If you offer a subscription or are considering doing so, be sure to select a host who supports Apple Podcasts Subscriptions.

 Test your RSS feed